 Doctor of Behavioral Health

-Arizona State University’s Nicholas A. Cummings Doctor of Behavioral Health Program (DBH) prepares the master’s–level clinician or healthcare manager for the newly transformed medical care marketplace, one in which evidence–based, cost–effective behavioral interventions replace treatment that results in undercare, overcare or misuse.
+Arizona State University’s Doctor of Behavioral Health Program (DBH) prepares the master’s–level clinician or healthcare manager for the newly transformed medical care marketplace, one in which evidence–based, cost–effective behavioral interventions replace treatment that results in undercare, overcare or misuse.

 Why is this transformation occurring, and how does it affect those seeking careers in behavioral health?
 Experts agree that behavioral modification can play a significant role in improving patient health while reducing medical costs.
 As a result, there is a growing demand for professionals with a behavioral health degree–master’s–level clinicians and managers who have a deep understanding of the primary care environment, evidence–based intervention, healthcare policy and financing, best business practices, and more.

-Arizona State University, in partnership with integrated behavioral care pioneer Nicholas A. Cummings, now offers this highly specialized behavioral health program—a Doctor of Behavioral Health—entirely online.
+Arizona State University now offers this highly specialized behavioral health program—a Doctor of Behavioral Health—entirely online.
 It is available in two curriculum tracks: a clinical track and a management track.
 Both options are cohort based, 54 credit hour program with courses offered in 7.5 week terms.

 The DBH curriculum and internship are designed to not only meet the needs of the marketplace, but, more importantly, to prepare the next generation of behavioral health specialists to excel in the emerging behavioral health field.